ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 - Container Native
 - Fun

 The conceptual model of Ballerina is that of a sequence diagram.
-Each participant in the integration (referred to as a `connector` in Ballerina) gets its own lifeline and Ballerina defines a complete syntax and semantics for how the sequence diagram works and executes the desired integration.
+Each participant in the integration (referred to as an `actor` in Ballerina) gets its own lifeline and Ballerina defines a complete syntax and semantics for how the sequence diagram works and executes the desired integration.

 Ballerina is not designed to be a general purpose language.
 Instead you should use Ballerina if you need to integrate a collection of network connected systems such as HTTP endpoints, Web APIs, JMS services, and databases.
 The result of the integration can either be just that - the integration that runs once or repeatedly on a schedule, or a reusable HTTP service that others can run.